varunrajeshinamdar/fROSty-winter-2024/Episode 0 - Setup.md

-# Docker Installation and Running ROS Containers (folow these only for the frist time :))
+# Docker Installation and Running ROS Containers (follow these only for the frist time :))

 This guide provides step-by-step instructions to install Docker and run a ROS container on different operating systems: **Windows**, **macOS**, and **Ubuntu**.